 If you’ve ever spent time combing through Amazon search term reports for high-selling search terms to manually add them as keywords in another campaign, you know how tedious and time-consuming it can be.
 Even if you’re a pro with Excel filters and pivot tables, it’s tedious.

 With a tool like Adtomic, you can automate this process!
-You set the threshold that you think makes a search term successful (a certain number of orders and an optional ACoS) and Adtomic will automatically analyze your PPC performance data.
+You can use our custom algorithm or set the threshold that you think makes a search term successful (a certain number of orders and an optional ACoS) and Adtomic will automatically analyze your PPC performance data.
 If a search term meets the trigger you’ve set, we’ll take action and make any kind of keyword you want!

 This trigger and action process is simple, but the time it saves in your Amazon account on a regular basis really adds up.
 And with Adtomic’s new customizable rules, the possibilities for complex keyword promotion strategies are endless.

 Before we jump in and take a look at how you can customize your rules and a couple of use cases for a customized rules structure, let’s take a look at the basic rules structure that comes included in Adtomic’s Campaign Builder!

 Knowing the pros and cons of the different target types in Amazon PPC and how to organize your campaigns to manage those targets is the difference between breaking even and breaking sales records.

 If you need a refresher on target types (or any other Amazon PPC entities) check out our Everything You Need to Get Started with Amazon PPC blog post.